Tom's Guide Verdict

 iOS 18 Safari: Summaries at your fingertips

-The changes to Safari in iOS 18 aren't nearly so substantial, but they will potentially save you time if you know where to find them.
+The changes to Safari in iOS 18 aren't nearly so substantial, but they could save you time — if you know where to find them.

 A new Highlights feature in Safari focuses on key information about that particular web page.
 Right now, the primary use for Highlights appears to be directions and operating hours, as I've been able to pull up maps to various sights around San Francisco.
-(In fact tapping that summary box takes me to the Maps app where I can get driving directions.)
-Other potential Highlights let you explore more with people, movies, music and TV shows.
+(Tapping that summary box takes me to the Maps app where I can get driving directions.)
+On certain articles, Highlights can include a summary to give you a quick gist of the topic, though the summaries I’ve come across are pretty shallow.
+Highlights are supposed to also spotlight celebrities, movies, music and TV shows, though I haven’t really come across instances of those when browsing in iOS 18.

-The trick to highlights is knowing how to access it, as those summaries don't appear automatically.
+The trick to highlights is knowing how to access the feature, as they don’t pop up automatically.
 Instead, look to the Safari address bar where a tiny purple AI icon appears on what you'd normally tap for more information.
 If Highlights is to become better integrated in the Safari browsing experience, it feels like Apple should make that visual cue more obvious, and the information itself will need to appear with great consistency.
+Right now, location data duplicates what’s already available in Maps, for instance, and you’ll have better luck getting information on movies, music and TV shows with a Google search.

 iOS 18 privacy and security: New password manager, hidden apps